httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 service, as described in Section 3.1 of {{RFC2818}}, noting the additional requirements in
 {{I-D.ietf-httpbis-alt-svc}}.
 The header field MUST be ignored if strong authentication fails.

-Persisted information expires after a period determined by the value of the "ma" parameter.
+Persisted information expires after a period determined by the value of the `ma` parameter.
 See Section 4.2.3 of {{RFC7234}} for details of determining response age.

     ma-parameter     = delta-seconds